pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 but can come at the cost of lower accuracy.
 Genotypes estimated with less certainty have been removed, and reported as "missing".

-We did not focus on these specialized tools in this episode because it is important to appreciate that even very simple shell programs such as `wc` can be useful for inspecting genetic data files.
+*We did not focus on these specialized PLINK tools in this episode because it is important to appreciate that even very simple shell programs such as `wc` can be useful for inspecting genetic data files.*

 :white_check_mark: Now that we have gained some familiarity with the data, and how these data are encoded in computer files, in